Lectio Divina: 28th Sunday in Ordinary Time (A)

 ● "Many are called but few are chosen"

-This expression is a Semitism.
-In the absence of the comparative, biblical Hebrew uses expressions that are based on drastic opposites.
+This expression is a semitism.
+In the absence of comparisons, biblical Hebrew uses expressions that are based on drastic opposites.
 Hence this expression says nothing on the numerical relationship between those called into the Church and the elect to eternal life.
-However, it is also true that the parable makes a distinction between the call to salvation and election and final perseverance.
+However, it is also true that the parable makes a distinction between the call to salvation, election and final perseverance.
 The generosity of the ruler is huge, but we must be serious about the demands of the Realm.
 The expression is a pressing appeal not to be satisfied with just formal membership among the people of God.
 We cannot take salvation for granted.
 Here Jesus follows closely the teaching of the prophets.
-Recall Jer 7:1-15 and Os 6:1-6.
+Recall Jer 7:1-15 and Hos 6:1-6.